technusm1/kiwings/README.md

 ## Installation & Requirements
-- Please make sure you have macOS 11.3 or greater installed on your machine.
+- Please make sure you have macOS 11.3 or later installed on your machine.
 - Download the latest release from [here](https://github.com/mkathuri/kiwings/releases/download/1.0-beta1/Kiwings-1.0.dmg) (currently in beta).
 - Open the DMG file in Finder.
 - Drag and Drop the KiWings app into your Applications folder.